They say…

 Mon quiz, comedy, functions.

-Four handpumps rotate a changing array of interesting cask beers from the likes of Brewsters, Harviestoun, Redemption, Roosters, Thornbridge or Titanic.
-Keg options also change but likely include several Camden Town beers plus BrewDog, Thornbridge, several German imports, Lager and a US guest tap that might dispense Great Divide, or Odell beers.
-The excellent international bottle selection has no dead weight, with plenty of British stuff from Dark Star, Fyne, Kernel, St Austell, Thornbridge and alongside European classics (Orval, Schneider Weisse) and some unusual Americans like Bear Republic.
+Four handpumps rotate a changing array of interesting beers from the likes of Brewsters, Harviestoun, Redemption, Roosters, Thornbridge or Titanic.
+Keg options also change but likely include several Camden Town beers plus BrewDog, Thornbridge, several German imports, Brooklyn Lager and a US guest tap that might dispense Great Divide, or Odell beers.
+The excellent international bottle selection has no dead weight, with plenty of British stuff from Dark Star, Fyne, Kernel, St Austell, Thornbridge and Williams Brothers alongside European classics (Orval, Weisse) and some unusual Americans like Bear Republic.
 Food comes tapas style on “sliders” with good deals on mixed plates including for breakfast, and some unusual choices (quail eggs, teriyaki salmon).
 A well conceived and very welcome addition to London’s growing number of beer specialists.

 National Rail Farringdon Underground Angel, Farringdon Cycling LCN+ 0, 7, 8 Walking Link to New River Path